The Greatest Showman: Soundtrack

-The soundtrack album is produced by Justin Paul, Benj Pasek, Greg Wells, Kevin Weaver and Pete Ganbarg, featuring the eleven tracks performed by the cast.
-In the United Kingdom, on March 23, 2018, it became only the second album in 30 years to achieve 11 consecutive weeks at number 1, equalling the record set by Adele's 21.
-As of 25 January 2019, the album has spent the sixth most time at number one at 28 non-consecutive weeks, matching the Beatles' Sgt.
+The soundtrack album is produced by Justin Paul, Benj Pasek, Greg Wells, Kevin Weaver, and Pete Ganbarg, featuring the 11 tracks performed by the cast.
+In the United Kingdom, on March 23, 2018, it became only the second album in 30 years to achieve 11 consecutive weeks at number one, equaling the record set by Adele's 21.
+As of 25 January 2019, the album has spent the sixth-most time at number one at 28 nonconsecutive weeks, matching the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band.

 The Greatest Showman: Reimagined

 On November 16, 2018, a remix album was also released, The Greatest Showman: Reimagined, which features covers of songs from the soundtrack by musicians including James Arthur, Anne-Marie, Sara Bareilles, Kelly Clarkson, Kesha, Pink, Panic!
-At the Disco, Years & Years, Jess Glynne, Ty Dolla $ign, Missy Elliott and Zac Brown Band among others.
+At the Disco, Years & Years, Jess Glynne, Ty Dolla $ign, Missy Elliott, and Zac Brown Band, among others.

 Release

-The Greatest Showman held its premiere on December 8, 2017, aboard RMS Queen Mary 2, while it was docked in New York City.
-The film was then released in the United States on December 20, 2017.
+The Greatest Showman held its premiere on December 8, 2017, aboard RMS Queen Mary 2, while she was docked in New York City.
+The film was originally scheduled to be released on December 25, 2016, in the United States and Canada, but was moved to avoid competition with La La Land.
+The release date was pushed back a year from its original release date of December 25, 2016, to December 25, 2017, before then being moved up one week from December 25, 2017, to December 20, 2017.

 As with Disney's live-action Beauty and the Beast, a sing-along version of the film was released in the United Kingdom on February 23, 2018.
-The film had a limited IMAX release on 2 February 2018.
+The film had a limited IMAX release on February 2, 2018.